 Main cost buckets: education, entity formation, lease and utilities, signage and office setup, dealer bond premium and insurance, DMV application fees and supplies.

-We can help plan a realistic timeline for your city: Get dealership setup help.
+We can help plan a realistic timeline for your city: Get personalized setup guidance.

 Keep bond and insurance active, complete renewal education on time, maintain clean deal jackets and records, display your dealer number in advertising, and keep your location compliant.

-Work from our License Checklist to stay organized: /playbook/resources/
+Use our License Checklist to stay organized: Download free dealer license checklist and templates

 If you've been asked for corrections, can't confirm zoning, or need help with bond and insurance, we can jump in at any point.
 The Deluxe Dealer Package is a done-with-you program designed to prevent bottlenecks and keep your application on track.

 Get licensed the right way—fast.
-Enroll in your DMV-approved pre-licensing course, download the license checklist at /playbook/resources/, or set up your dealer license to have our team guide you through entity formation, bonding, location compliance, application prep, and inspection.
+Start your DMV-approved pre-licensing course, download free checklists and templates, or work with our team on complete setup through entity formation, bonding, location compliance, application prep, and inspection.

-Questions about your city or situation?
-Contact us and we’ll point you to the exact steps you need.
+Have questions about your specific city or situation?
+Contact us and we'll guide you through the exact steps you need.